General Terms & Conditions

 ARTICLE 18: TERMINATION OF THE DPA

-18.2 n the event of breach of this DPA or the Regulation, the Controller can instruct the Processor to stop further processing of the information with immediate effect.
+18.2 In the event of breach of this DPA or the Data Protection Laws, the Controller can instruct the Processor to stop further processing of the Personal Customer Data with immediate effect.

-18.3 The Processor shall not store the data any longer than needed to perform the Service for which the data is provided.
-At the choice of Controller, the Processor shall delete or return all the Personal Data to the Controller after the end of the provision of the Professional Services and SaaS-platform in relation to processing, and deletes existing copies, and will certify that it has done so, unless Union or Member State law requires storage of the Personal Data.
-The Personal Data shall be provided to the Controller without charge, unless otherwise agreed upon.
+18.3 The Processor shall not store the Personal Customer Data any longer than needed to perform the Services for which the data is provided.
+At the choice of Customer, the Processor shall delete or return all the Personal Customer Data to the Controller after the end of the provision of the Services in relation to processing, and deletes existing copies, and will certify that it has done so, unless Union or Member State law requires storage of the Personal Customer Data.
+The Personal Customer Data shall be provided to the Controller without charge, unless otherwise agreed upon.
 Notwithstanding the above, Processor reserves the right to archive the data of the Controller in order to comply with legal obligations and to be able to defend itself in court (i.e. statute of limitations).

 18.4 The provisions that are expressly or impliedly (by their nature) intended to remain in effect after the termination of the DPA shall remain in effect after the termination.